fengkehh/Data_Cleaning_Final/README.md

 ## [65] "542 fBodyBodyGyroJerkMag-mean()" "543 fBodyBodyGyroJerkMag-std()"
 ```

-## Methodology
+## Data Preprocessing

-All measured variables from X_train.txt are extracted using read.table() with white space as the separator.
-Full column names are read from features.txt and assigned accordingly to this data frame.
-The columns corresponding to desired variables (ie: mean and std) are then copied to a new data frame by matching the column names to the list of measured variables above.
-The fixed variable "Subject" can be directly read using readLines() into a column matching subject to each measurement with no issue.
-However the descripitive activity labels must be matched using activity pointers.
-This is done by first assigning activity pointers to the measurements with cbind then transforming the numerical pointers to a factor variable with levels matching the corresponding activity labels.
+Using the training set as an example, run_analysis first checks the existence of
+the dataset and download the data if necessary using check_data().
+It then
+extracts column names from features.txt and activity labels from activity_labels.txt.
+These are passed to set_preprocess() for data preprocessing.

+In set_preprocess(), all measured variables from X_train.txt are extracted using
+read.table() with white space as the separator.
+Column names obtained from before
+are added to the data frame and activity pointers read from y_train.txt are
+matched to activity labels and transformed into a factor.
+This factor is then
+column-bound to the data frame.
+The columns corresponding to desired variables
+(ie: mean and std) are then copied to a new data frame by matching the column
+names to the list of measured variables above.
+The fixed variable "subject" can
+be directly read from subject_train.txt using readLines() into a column matching
+each measurement with no issue.
+An additional fixed factor variable 'origin' is
+created to indicate the origin of the data, in this case the training set.

 An identical process is carried out for the Test set.

 ### Data Merging

-Prior to merging a new fixed factor variable named 'origin' is inserted for both Test and Training in order to identify the origin of the measurements.
-The factor levels are simply set to 'test' and 'train'.

-Test set and Training set are merged() by matching subjects with all = TRUE.
-This is because each subject can only participate for either Test or Training set but never both.
-The expectation is therefore to find no match whatsoever.
-With all set to TRUE all extracted variables will be merged without losing any measurements.
+Test set and Training set are merged using rbind().
+This is because each subject
+can only participate in either Test or Training set but never both. rbind()
+allows us to take advantage of automatic column name matching and simply append
+the measurements to the end.

 ## Variable Names & Order

-Variable names are formatted to contain only lower alphanumerical letters with no space.
-Fixed variables are placed from left to right with 'origin' being the first, followed by 'subject' and finally 'activity'.
-Measured variables follow with their original order and the whole data set is sorted using the three fixed variables with the corresponding priority.
-This is consistent with Hadley Wickham's protocol of creating tidy data [1].
-The content of the reorganized dataset is detailed in the [CODEBOOK](./CODEBOOK.md).
+Fixed variables are placed from left to right with 'origin' being the
+first, followed by 'subject' and finally 'activity'.
+Measured variables follow
+with their original order and the whole data set is sorted using the three fixed
+variables with the corresponding priority.
+Variable names are formatted to contain
+only lower alphanumerical letters with no space.
+Note that although it is not
+required for the merged data to be in tidy form it in fact is already tidy.

+## Computation of Average and Creation of Tidy Data

+TBF

+The content of the tidy data is detailed in the [CODEBOOK](./CODEBOOK.md).

 [1]: http://vita.had.co.nz/papers/tidy-data.pdf